-Option Description Device Role Select Edge to designate the device as an edge.
-VPN Mode with Hub Select one of the following options to connect the edge devices to the hub in the region: Select SITE_TO_SITE to create full-mesh overlay links between the hub device and its edge devices in the same region.
+Option Description VPN Mode with Hub Select one of the following options to connect the edge devices to the hub in the region: Select SITE_TO_SITE to create full-mesh overlay links between the hub device and its edge devices in the same region.
 Select DIAL_UP to create one-to-one overlay links between the hub device and its edge devices.
 When you select DIAL_UP, you can enable ADVPN on the Network tab in the WAN settings.
 Port Number Specify the number of ports on the FortiGate.
 The number of ports in the FGT VM should be the same number as defined here.
 Otherwise conflict will occur.
+Comments (Optional) Type a comment about the profile.